-cancer food safety introduction
+HIV food safety introduction

-This tool-kit discusses why food safety is so important for cancer patients, and provides tips designed to help you stay healthy.
+This tool-kit discusses why food safety is so important for HIV patients, and provides tips designed to help you stay healthy.

-It's always wise to practice proper food safety methods when preparing and handling food, but when undergoing cancer treatment, it is even more important.
-Cancer and certain cancer treatments can weaken the immune system and increase the risk of food-borne illness and infection.
+It's always wise to practice proper food safety methods when preparing and handling food, but for those with HIV, it is even more important.
+HIV weakens the immune system and increases the risk of food-borne illness and infection.
 Practicing food safety tips can help prevent the spread of germs, lowering the risk of infection.
 Understanding food safety can help you take charge of your health and wellness.
 Refer to this tool-kit to learn more about the ways you can stay safe and tips for good hygiene.
 To keep you and your family safe, always consider the following:

 - Safe cooking temperatures

 - Hand washing practices

 - · Safety tips for handling produce

-- Foods to eat, and foods to avoid
+- Foods to eat and foods to avoid

 - · Safety tips for meal prep